 In addition to these major projects, construction on Thousand Palms Community Park expansion and improvements was completed in fall 2008.
 New basketball courts, upgraded tot lots, with shade structures, upgraded barbecues, decomposed granite trail, and new grassy areas are all a part of this expansion.

-Supervisor John J. Benoit joined county and CAL FIRE officials on Feb.
-29, 2012 at the grand opening of Thermal Fire Station #39, located at 86-911 58th Avenue.
-The ceremony marked the delivery of a project that has brought a sense of pride to the Thermal community.
-This new fire station connects to the runway of the Jacqueline Cochran Regional Airport, provides better service to residents and makes a huge step forward for economic development in the Thermal area.
+On Feb.
+29, 2012, Supervisor Benoit, county and CAL FIRE officials celebrated the grand opening of Thermal Fire Station #39, marking the delivery of a project that has brought a sense of pride to the Thermal community.
+The new fire station, located at 86-911 58th Avenue, connects to the runway of the Jacqueline Cochran Regional Airport, provides better service to residents and makes a huge step forward for economic development in the Thermal area.

 Construction began in April 2010 on the new Thermal Fire Station #39, which replaces the station built in the 1950s at 56-925 Vic Higgins St. The 8,900 square-foot facility includes three brand-new bays and seven individual rooms for boarding.
 As part of the project, a local access road to the airport was created with the addition of 58th Avenue coming off Polk Street.
 The station can serve a growing Jacqueline Cochran Regional Airport with the capacity to house a “crash truck” for use in aircraft rescue and firefighting.